-Sarawak has an interesting history , from a small fishing village to a modern and dynamic state in the Federation of Malaysia.
-Sarawak which was once ruled by the Brunei Sultanate, then the Rajah Brooke, a short rule by the Japanese, the a colony of the British and later joined the Federation of Malaysia.
+Sarawak has an interesting history, there is a lot to learn about Sarawak.
+The state rises from a small fishing village to a modern, and dynamic state in the Federation of Malaysia.
+Sarawak which was once ruled by the Brunei Sultanate, then the Rajah Brooke, a short rule by the Japanese, then a colony of the British and later joined the Federation of Malaysia.

 Sarawak is the biggest among the 13 states in the federation of